JonSno29/JonSno29/README.md

  I love to problem solve, be creative and go above and beyond.
 I am a very hard worker,

  I'm not lazy and I don't give up.
-(Like those other dweeb programmers.)
+(Like those other programmers.)

                    Please check out my GitHub.